Vonng/pigsty/docs/v-pgsql.md

 PG cluster's slice number (reserved), type: `int`, level: C, no default.

-The number of the cluster in the shard cluster, used in conjunction with [pg_shard](#pg_shard) is usually assigned sequentially starting from 0 or 1.
-Only sharded clusters require this parameter to be set.
+The sharded cluster's slice number, used in conjunction with [pg_shard](#pg_shard) is usually assigned sequentially starting from 0 or 1.
+Only sharded clusters require this param to be set.